hafizurcse02/water-overflow/readme.md

 node demo-water-overflow.js 10L 3 2
 ```
 means the user is inputting:
-* 10L as pouring volume
+* 10L: 10 litres as pouring volume
 * 3 as location of the glass at ith row
 * 2 as location of the glass at jth column